-Type 1 Area is the area those areas of within the DowntownOld Town Area that is are identified and described by the DowntownOld Town Plan as Type 1.
+Type 1 Area is the are those areas of within the Downtown Old Town Area that is are described by the Downtown Old Town Plan as Type 1.

-Type 2 Area is the are those areas of within the Downtown Old Town Area that is are identified and described by the Downtown Old Town Plan as Type 2.
+Type 2 Area is the are those areas of within the Downtown Old Town Area that is are described by the Downtown Old Town Plan as Type 2.

-Type 2.5 Area are those areas within the Old Town Area that are identified and described by the Old Town Plan as Type 2.5.
+Type 2.5 Area are those areas within the Old Town Area that are described by the Old Town Plan as Type 2.5.

-Type 3 Area are those areas within the Old Town Area that are identified and described by the Old Town Plan as Type 3.
+Type 3 Area are those areas within the Old Town Area that are described by the Old Town Plan as Type 3.